-Groundwater interacts with soil moisture under gravity and capillary forces and exchanges with water in river channels under hydraulic head gradient.
-These interactions are key land surface processes and have significant impacts on the land surface energy and water balance (Maxwell & Miller, 2005; Niu, Yang, Dickinson, Gulden, & Su, 2007; Wada et al., 2010).
-Groundwater dynamics are considerable factor for runoff generation and further influence the volumes and variations of streamflow in river channels, especially in temperate zones where subsurface flow or baseflow from deep soil moisture and groundwater accounts for a large proportion of total runoff (Cherkauer & Lettenmaier, 1999; Lam, Karssenberg, van den Hurk, & Bierkens, 2011).
-Furthermore, the interaction between groundwater and surface water is likely to affect the soil moisture in unsaturated zones, thus further affect evapotranspiration (ET) (Fan, Miguez-Macho, Weaver, Walko, & Robock, 2007; Liang, Xie, & Huang, 2003; Lin, Lo, & Chou, 2016; Miguez-Macho & Fan, 2012 a,b).
+Groundwater interacts with soil moisture under gravity and capillary forces, and exchanges with water in river channels under hydraulic head gradient.
+These interactions are key land surface processes and have significant impacts on the land surface energy and water balance ((Liang et al., 1994; Maxwell & Miller, 2005; Niu et al., 2007; Wada et al., 2010).
+Groundwater dynamics are considerable factor for runoff generation, and further influence the volumes and variations of streamflow in river channels, especially in temperate zones where subsurface flow or baseflow from deep soil moisture and groundwater accounts for a large proportion of total runoff (Cherkauer & Lettenmaier, 1999; Lam et al., 2011).
+Furthermore, the interaction between groundwater and surface water is likely to affect the soil moisture in unsaturated zones, thus further affect evapotranspiration (ET) (Sellers, 1986; Liang et al., 2003; Shiklomanov & Rodda, 2004; Fan et al., 2007; Pokhrel et al., 2013; Lin et al., 2016).

-Over the past few decades, land surface models (LSMs), which are applied to quantitatively represent the fluxes of radiation, water vapour, heat, and momentum across the land and atmosphere interface, have evolved from the simple, unrealistic schemes into reasonable representations of the soil-vegetation-atmosphere system (Sellers, 1986; Sellers et al., 1996; Tang & Oki, 2016).
-However, the absence of groundwater module or the poor parameterization of interactions between surface water and groundwater is still an open issue for most of LSMs (Zeng, Xie, & Zou, 2016).
+Over the past few decades, land surface models (LSMs), which are applied to quantitatively represent the fluxes of radiation, water vapor, heat, and momentum across the land and atmosphere interface, have evolved from the simple, unrealistic schemes into reasonable representations of the soil-vegetation-atmosphere system (Sellers, 1986; Liang et al., 1994; Sellers et al., 1996; Tang & Oki, 2016).
+However, the absence of groundwater module or the poor parameterization of interactions between surface water and groundwater is still an open issue for most of LSMs (Zeng et al., 2016).
 Alkama et al. (2010) pointed out that the lack of groundwater parameterization is one main culprit of overestimation of annual river discharge and underestimation of continental ET by LSMs.
-Zhang, Tang, Pan and Tang (2014) illustrated that the Variable Infiltration Capacity (VIC) model tends to underestimate streamflow in the dry season across the river basins over northern China because groundwater is the main source of river baseflow in dry seasons due to its long response time and water memory effect.
-Cai, Yang, David, Niu and Rodell (2014) analysed that unconfined aquifer storage layer for groundwater dynamics is of great significance to hydrological modelling for major hydrological variables (e.g., runoff, ET, and soil moisture).
+Zhang et al. (2014) illustrated that the Variable Infiltration Capacity (VIC) model tends to underestimate streamflow in the dry season across the river basins over northern China, because groundwater is the main source of river baseflow in dry seasons due to its long response time and water memory effect.
+Cai et al.(2014) analyzed that unconfined aquifer storage layer for groundwater dynamics is of great significance to hydrological modeling for major hydrological variables (e.g. runoff, ET, and soil moisture).